Regulatory, Pricing and Reimbursement Overview

 6. How does the authorization process differ between brand-name products and generic products?
 Are there differences for local manufacturers versus foreign-owned manufacturers?

 There are no significant differences between local and foreign-owned manufacturers.
 Both types of companies are required to apply for marketing authorization licenses for each drug product they wish to manufacture.

-There are, however, major differences between original and generic product registrations.
-Original drugs are classified as new drugs, meaning the registration dossier must include both non-clinical and clinical documentation.
-To register a generic product, companies can merely submit the bioequivalence study to prove pharmaceutical equivalence with the original product.
+There are, however, major differences between original and generic product registration.
+Original drugs (or patented drugs) are classified as new drugs, meaning the registration dossier must include both non-clinical and clinical documentation.
+To register an oral-solid dosage form (i.e., tablet or capsule) generic product which is oral-solid dosage forms i.e. tablet, capsule, companies can merely submit the bioequivalence study to prove pharmaceutical equivalence with the original product.

 Further, after obtaining a market authorization license, new drugs (original products) must undergo a mandatory Safety Monitoring Program (SMP).
 During the SMP, new drugs can only be dispensed in hospitals.
 The company manufacturing the original drug must provide periodic safety updates to the Thai FDA for the first two years.
 After the committee evaluates these reports over the two-year period, the drug can be released from the SMP and re-classified.
 SMPs are not required for generic drugs.

 7. How are combination products (drug + drug, drug + biologic, drug + device, biologic + device, drug + biologic + device) regulated?